-How Do Patents Encourage Innovation?
-What You Need to Know
+How Do Patents and Copyrights Encourage Innovation?

 "How do patents encourage innovation?" is a question many people have.
 Proponents often say that patents promote innovation and thus benefit society at large.
 That's because patents give inventors more incentive to make technological and procedural advances.